 The International Institute of Minnesota is partnering with Saint Paul College in the college’s Phlebotomy Technician Certificate Program.
 Our partnership includes:

-- Pre-Phlebotomy Bridge course at the Institute to help students prepare for the Phlebotomy program.
+- Pre-Phlebotomy Bridge course to help students prepare for the Phlebotomy program.

-- Extra academic support at Saint Paul College during the Phlebotomy program.
+- Extra academic support classes at Saint Paul College during the Phlebotomy program.

 - Certification review course after the completion of the program.